 They wanted their Trapper Keepers — a super popular handy-dandy portfolio with folders that held on to papers better than your average binder.
 Pretty much every schoolkid had to have one.

 But it wasn’t just a blink-and-you’ll-miss-it fad — the Trapper Keepers stayed popular for decades, and, in fact, there’s a version that’s still made today.

-Here, take a look back at these ten, like, totally trendy ’80s & ’90s Trappers, and see which ones you remember!
+Here, take a look back at these twelve, like, totally trendy ’80s & ’90s Trappers, and see which ones you remember!

 A fashionable return to class

 Schools that open Tuesday won’t see little Johnny and Susie bouncing to class with blue canvas notebooks, filler paper and a couple of wirebound notebooks under their arms.

 It’s 1986.
 Justin and Jessica are stepping out — Trapper Keepers in tow.